-The Lewes Historical Society announces the 2020 Mid-Atlantic Sea Glass & Coastal Arts Festival© on Saturday, June 27 and Sunday, June 28 - at the Cape May Lewes Ferry Terminal at 43 Cape Henlopen Drive in Lewes, Delaware.
-Hours are 9:00am to 4:00pm on Saturday and 9:00am to 3:00pm on Sunday.
+The Lewes Historical Society announces the 2020 Mid-Atlantic Sea Glass & Coastal Arts Festival© on Saturday, June 27 and Sunday, June 28 - at the Lewes Historical Society's Campus and on the outside grounds of Canal Park surrounding the Society's Life Saving Station on the Lewes and Rehoboth Canal in Lewes, Delaware.
+Hours are 9:00 am to 4:00 pm on Saturday and 9:00 am to 3:00 pm on Sunday.
 Admission to the festival is $5 per person each day, to be paid at the gate; children under 12 are free.
-Off-site parking is available on King's Highway near Cape Henlopen High School.
-Police will be directing traffic, and shuttle service will be provided Berkshire Hathaway Gallo Realty beginning at 10 AM.
+Off-site parking is available.

 2020 is the 11th year for this event, and it’s expected to be better than ever!
+The Historical Society will be focusing on the historic origins of sea glass and will be putting emphasis on the authenticity of shards at the show.
 It will feature nearly seventy sea glass and coastal artists including decoy carvers and waterfowl artists.
 Vendors come from up and down the East Coast, and as far away as the Virgin Islands.

 Enjoy festive live music and delicious food all weekend.
 Learn the history of sea glass and bring your glass shards and bottles, as specialists will be available to identify your treasurers on-site.